Faculty & Staff

 Office: Humanities and Performing Arts Center 130

-Rich Robinson is in his 19th year of teaching in the USC Upstate Fine Arts and Communications Department.
+Rich Robinson is in his 20th year of teaching in the USC Upstate Fine Arts and Communications Department and will retire in May 2022.
 He received his MFA from Florida Atlantic University, MA from California State University Stanislaus and BA from Fresno State University.

 Rich has taught Introduction to Theatre, Theatre for Youth, Stagecraft, Lighting Design, Set Design, Theatrical Makeup, Stage Management and Senior Seminar.
-He designs sets and lighting for the USC Upstate Shoestring Players and directs TAAG (Thursday Afternoon Acting and tech Group).
+He designs sets and lighting for the USC Upstate Theatre and directs TAAG (Thursday Afternoon Acting and tech Group).
 He also directs and coordinates a 3 week Summer Youth Theatre Camp held on campus and tours a children's play to local schools every spring.
-Rich is involved in Kennedy Center American College Theatre Festival (KCACTF) as a respondent and spent the last 16 years on the South Carolina Speech and Theatre Association (SCSTA) Board.
+Rich is involved in Kennedy Center American College Theatre Festival (KCACTF) as a respondent and was a board member for 16 years with the South Carolina Speech and Theatre Association (SCSTA).
 He designs for Chapman High School, Landrum High School and for the Spartanburg Ballet.

 Office: Humanities and Performing Arts Center 132